antadde/N-SDM/README.md

 ## Running N-SDM

-Position yourself at cd ./scripts/nsdm-project/main, where the main N-SDM bash file (nsdm.sh) is stored.
+Position yourself at `cd ./scripts/nsdm-project/main`, where the main N-SDM bash file (nsdm.sh) is stored.
 We encourage you running N-SDM in a background no hangup mode to prevent the command from being aborted automatically if logging out or exiting the shell, such as: `nohup bash nsdm.sh > nsdm.out &`.
 You can follow the execution of N-SDM by checking nsdm.out.